 And in some places, they are also more likely to suffer malware infections.

 Earlier this year over a three-month period, we generated and anonymized data from more than 69 million devices equipped with AVG Antivirus for Windows™.
-We used the data to create a list of countries ranked by malware infection rate.
-We then gave each country an infection score by dividing its national infection rate by the global average — so the lower the score, the safer the place.
+We used the data to create a list of countries ranked by malware volume levels stopped by AVG.
+We then gave each country a score by dividing its national volume rate by the global average — so the lower the score, the safer the place.

 Turns out the countries with the highest PC and laptop infection rates are among the world’s poorest.
 And there is a moderate negative correlation (-0.44) between country infection rates and GDP per capita.
 While correlation is not causation, it does suggest wealth makes a difference when it comes to PC and laptop security.